This Is the End: Cast

 Most of the film's cast portray fictionalized and exaggerated versions of themselves:

-Additionally, Brian Huskey portrays a survivor who attempts to enter Franco's home and Ricky Mabe appears as one of McBride's cannibals, dressed as Santa Claus.
-Jason Trost makes an uncredited appearance as JTRO, a character he previously portrayed in The FP (2011).
-Carol Sutton also appears as a gas station cashier in an early scene.
-Jason Stone (who previously directed Jay and Seth Versus the Apocalypse, the short film This Is the End is based on), provides the voices of Satan, the possessed Hill and the other demons in an uncredited role.
+Brian Huskey portrays a survivor who attempts to enter James's home and Ricky Mabe appears as one of Danny's cannibals, dressed as Santa Claus.
+Jason Trost, the brother of the film's cinematographer Brandon Trost, makes an uncredited appearance as JTRO, a character Trost previously portrayed in The FP, who is depicted in the film as one of Danny's cannibals.

 Production

+Development

-This Is the End was based on Jay and Seth Versus the Apocalypse, a short film written by Seth Rogen and Evan Goldberg and directed by Jason Stone (who serves as an executive producer on the film) in 2007.
-Regarding the film, Rogen and Goldberg told interviewers that they "always wanted to do a movie where people played themselves and something extraordinary happened; the initial version of the film was Seth Rogen and Busta Rhymes were filming a music video and a film respectively, on the Sony lot, and Antmen attacked from the center of the earth."
+We always wanted to do a movie where people played themselves and something extraordinary happened; the initial version of this movie was Seth Rogen and Busta Rhymes were filming a music video and a movie respectively, on the Sony lot, and Antmen attacked from the center of the earth.

+We had a separate idea with Jason Stone about this short video about the apocalypse.
+We thought that we should combine these ideas, so we thought we'd do a film with Seth and all of our friends instead of Busta Rhymes.
+No disrespect to Busta Rhymes.
+Flipmode Squad is cool as hell in our books.